 This is a handy dinner you can prepare the night before, especially for us working mothers.
 When I'm on nights I would have this pre-made for the next day all I have to do is heat and serve.
 Now coming into the long winter dark evenings this stew will hit the spot for all the family.
 Hope you like and enjoy.... :)

 Oh wow!
-Cook this stew up on a cold winter day and you will have one hearty (and delicious) dinner.
-I loved the mix of Guinness and Merlot ... gave this stew wonderful flavor.
+Cook this thick and hearty stew recipe on a cold winter day and you will have one delicious dinner.
+Guinness and wine at a lot of depth of flavor to this stew.
+The stew cooks to a nice thick gravy and we loved the process of cooking the potatoes, carrots, and onions.
 Make sure to have some nice, crusty bread on hand to serve too.

 Guinness + 1/2 cup of any red wine (I used a Merlot for this stew)